Sylinko/Everywhere.Docs/en-US/docs/getting-started/introduction.md

 - **📰 Quick Web Summaries**

-  You're Browse a long technical article but only need the key takeaways.
+  You're browsing a long technical article but only need the key takeaways.

   📌 **Summon Everywhere on the webpage**